County Route 516 (New Jersey): Route description

-The highway extends 19.2 mi from Route 18 / County Route 527 in Old Bridge Township to Route 36 in Middletown Township.
-It is known as Old Bridge-Matawan Road for its entire length in Old Bridge where it interchanges with U.S. Route 9, and then continues several more miles to the Old Bridge Township / Matawan border, where it enters Monmouth County.
+The highway extends 19.2 mi from Route 18/CR 527 in Old Bridge Township to Route 36 in Middletown Township.
+It is known as Old Bridge-Matawan Road for its entire length in Old Bridge where it intersectins U.S. Route 9 (US 9), and then continues several more miles to the Old Bridge Township–Matawan border, where it enters Monmouth County.
 There it is known as New Brunswick Avenue and forms part of the boundary between Matawan and Aberdeen Township before fully entering Matawan.
-Upon crossing the intersection of Main Street (Route 79) it becomes known as Broad Street and continues past Route 34 to another intersection of Main Street (CR 516 Spur).
+After crossing the intersection of Main Street (Route 79) it is known as Broad Street and continues past Route 34 to another intersection of Main Street (CR 516 Spur).
 From there it follows Main Street north into Aberdeen where it is known as Lower Main Street; the name changes again upon entering Keyport where it becomes Maple Place.